-The challenge of EMU may have started as the importing of ideas of some elites, and epistemic communities, reflected by the European Commission, central bankers and monetary economists and were initially embraced only by a leading fraction without the participation of most of the national populations.33 However, having involved a
+The challenge of EMU may have started as the importing of ideas of some elites, and epistemic communities, reflected by the European Commission, central bankers and monetary economists and were initially embraced only by a leading fraction without the

-31 What, at a first glance, could be branded as a mere "new constitutionalism" approach in the interpretation of Hewson and Sinclair (1999) - that is ring-fencing central banks from political interference with mandates to combat inflation - goes much further than that in the case of a common European monetary institution.
+&lt;sup>31 What, at a first glance, could be branded as a mere "new constitutionalism" approach in the interpretation of Hewson and Sinclair (1999) - that is ring-fencing central banks from political interference with mandates to combat inflation - goes much further than that in the case of a common European monetary institution.
 In fact, the new monetary constitution of Europe, EMU, may be a way of avoiding the ring-fencing of many national authorities on monetary and financial external constraints and of creating the necessity - and the conditions - for increased transparency and accountability.

-32 Some countries tend to opt for derogations on matters such as energy costs (giving wrong economic incentives through lower energy costs to pollute more) in the name of short-term competitiveness.
+&lt;sup>32 Some countries tend to opt for derogations on matters such as energy costs (giving wrong economic incentives through lower energy costs to pollute more) in the name of short-term competitiveness.